-If it’s in New Zealand then the lower priced local gold and silver bars may be as good an option for you as you’ll get more gold or silver for you buck.
-And as we outlined above, when you start buying many ozs of gold or kilos of silver the extra $45-50 per bar can start to add up.
+If it’s in New Zealand then the lower priced local gold and silver bars may be as good an option for you.
+As you’ll get more gold or silver for you buck.
+As noted already, if you’re buying many ounces of gold or kilograms of silver the extra $45-69 per bar can start to add up.

-Just like anything else, individual circumstances mean that the best option will differ from person to person and in the end you’ll have to make up your own mind.
+Just like anything else, individual circumstances mean that the best option will differ from person to person.
+In the end you’ll have to make up your own mind.

-Much like if you can’t decide between gold and silver themself, if you’re really unsure then an option may be to have a “bob each way” and get a bit of both.
-Some local gold or silver to get the best price and therefore the most physical metal possible, and some PAMP products in case you relocate overseas.
-And if you travel, then especially consider a few PAMP Lady Fortuna gold bars as some emergency money in case of theft or a lost wallet or purse while overseas.
+Much like if you can’t decide between gold and silver themselves, then an option may be to have a “bob each way” and get a bit of both.
+Some local gold or silver to get the best price and therefore the most physical metal possible.
+And some PAMP products in case you relocate overseas.
+If you travel, then definitely consider a few PAMP Lady Fortuna gold bars as some emergency money in case of theft or a lost wallet or purse while overseas.

-If you’d like to compare the difference in price today between local and PAMP bullion, head over to our order page which has today’s indicative pricing or call David on 0800 888 465 (or +64 9 281 3898 outside NZ).
+If you’d like to compare the difference in price today between local and PAMP bullion, head over to our online gold and silver store which has today’s indicative pricing or call David on 0800 888 465 (or +64 9 281 3898 outside NZ).